Department of Music Sociology

-The Department of Music Sociology at the University of Music and Performing Arts Vienna was founded in 1965 on the initiative of Kurt Blaukopf and sees its task as the historically aware, topical and forward-looking scientific development of sociological knowledge on the arts.
+The Department of Music Sociology at the mdw - University of Music and Performing Arts Vienna was founded in 1965 at the initiative of Kurt Blaukopf and sees its task as the historically aware, topical and forward-looking scientific development of sociological knowledge of the arts.

-In the Austrian tradition of empirical research in cultural and art, the institute regards itself as being committed to the following principles:
+In the Austrian tradition of empirical research in arts and culture, the department is committed to the following principles:

 In the context of teaching the focus is on conveying and deepening current scientific knowledge for musical-artistic and music-teaching practice.
 Students are provided not only with basic knowledge but also with research skills, with the aim of bringing art and science closer together.
-The mentoring of PhD work in the subjects of the sociology of music, cultural sociology and cultural institution studies is possible at the Department of Music Sociology.
+The mentoring of PhD work in the subjects of the music sociology, cultural sociology and cultural institution studies is possible at the Department of Music Sociology.

 A-1030 Vienna, Austria